practicalli/spacemacs/improving-code/live-linting.md

 # Live linting with clj-kondo

 [clj-kondo](https://github.com/borkdude/clj-kondo) is a linter that can be called from flycheck, providing live static code analysis on your Clojure code as you type.
-Simple open any Clojure file (`.clj`, `.cljs`, `.cljc`, `.edn`) and start typing.  clj-kondo does not need a running Clojure REPL to work.
+Simple open any Clojure file (`.clj`, `.cljs`, `.cljc`, `.edn`) and start typing.

+[clj-kondo](https://github.com/borkdude/clj-kondo) does not need a running Clojure REPL to work.

-When errors are detected by the linter a red dot appears in the margin showing the line.
-A red underscore shows where on the line the issue is.
+When errors are detected by the lint tool, a mark appears in the margin showing the line.
+A wavy underscore shows where on the line the issue is.
 Moving the cursor to the underscore will show a pop-up describing the error.

 The total number of errors and warnings are show in in the Space bar.